Flag of Hezbollah: Text

-The text below the central text states المقاومة الإسلامية في لبنان which translates to "The Islamic Resistance in Lebanon", which serves to promote the image of the groups cause as legitimate and righteous.
+The text below the central text states المقاومة الإسلامية في لبنان which translates to "The Islamic Resistance in Lebanon", which serves to promote the image of the group's cause as legitimate and righteous.

 History

 Initially, Hezbollah operated under the flag of Iran as this was viewed by supporters as the flag of Islam, specifically of the Shia sect.
 The flag of Hezbollah first saw usage in the late 1980s and early 1990s, often being displayed alongside the Iranian flag.

 Changes made to the flag of Hezbollah reflect the changing ideology of the party in the late 1990s and early 2000s.
 The two pillars of Hezbollah's ideology in the 1990s focused on an armed struggle against Israel twinned with the aim of establishing an Islamic republic in Lebanon.
 Referencing the latter goal, the text on the flag below the logo translated to "The Islamic Revolution in Lebanon" before 2001.
 Yet this changed in 2001 following the reversal of a policy of hostility towards Lebanon.
 The text was instead changed to "The Islamic Resistance in Lebanon" in order to more strongly emphasize Hezbollah's opposition towards Israel.

 The flag has remained unchanged since the early 2000s and has grown to become a globally recognised symbol of Hezbollah, yet also one representative of Islamic extremism.